Osirium/pytojsonschema/README.md

     debug: bool = False
 ```

-Also, if you need to restrict the choices for a string type, you can use Python enums:
+_Note: Whilst Python itself will not auto-populate default values, you can use them to make the property not required._

-_Note 1: Whilst Python itself will not auto-populate default values, you can use them to make the property not required_
+Also, if you need to restrict the choices for a type, you can use Python enums:

 ```python
 import enum